WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/singularity_container.rst

 .. _sc:
 ===========================================================
-How to compile and run WRF-Fire using Singularity Container
+How to Compile and Run WRF-Fire Using Singularity Container
 ===========================================================

 .. note::